dell/csi-baremetal/docs/proposals/ci-in-github-action.md

 ## Background

-We need to create Github Action to perform CSI Baremetal CI tests, because running tests locally requires much hardware resources and developers' time.
+We need to create Github Action to perform CSI Baremetal CI tests, because running tests in the developers' environments requires much hardware resources and time.
 It is also making simpler to validate Pull Requests from fork-repositories.

 ## Proposal